Elvito-AI-Tools/media-master-api/docs/video/README.md

 - Creating compilations from shorter video segments
 - Merging different parts of a video that were recorded separately
 - Creating sequential video content from separate scenes or shots

+### Audio Addition

+The add audio endpoint allows you to add background music or other audio to videos.
+This is useful for:

+- Adding background music to silent videos
+- Replacing or enhancing existing audio tracks
+- Adding voiceovers to video content
+- Creating multimedia presentations with synchronized audio
+- Using YouTube audio sources directly with videos

 ## Supported Video Formats